I know some of you are looking at the number and going why 41 websites and apps? Why not shoot for an even 50?

 14. Receipt Hog

 Receipt Hog is another app that isn’t store or item specific–meaning you can use it regardless of where you buy your groceries, fast food or clothing.
 Depending on what you buy you earn either cash back or spins.
-If you use my referral code YECT1667 when you sign up you will start your account with a few bonus spins (trust me you want these they can start your account off with quite a few points)

 Daily Deal Sites